 Zippers: Diagnose Fast — Slider Swap vs. Full Replacement

 Zippers, fast: Stuck?
 Check for caught fabric; free it and run a graphite pencil along the teeth.
 Separates behind the slider?
-Gently crimp the slider rails with pliers and test—often that’s the fix.
+Gently crimp the slider rails with pliers and test.
 Pull tab broken?
-Add a new pull or swap the slider.
+Swap the slider.
 Teeth missing or tape torn?
 Replace the entire zipper.
-Matching parts: match slider size using the number stamped on its back (e.g., #5 coil) and note type—coil, metal, or molded—to buy the right replacement.
+Match slider size (e.g., #5 coil) and type—coil, metal, or molded.

 6.1 Common Zipper Problems